 Mart Hardin – An outlaw charged with conspiracy in the murder of Bud Frazer, who was killed by Jim Miller in 1893.

-John Jefferson Harlin, aka: Off Wheeler – An outlaw, Harlin was one of the many run out of Las Vegas, New Mexico.
+John Jefferson Harlin, aka: Off Wheeler – An outlaw, Harlin was one of the many bad men who were run out of Las Vegas, New Mexico.